 (Stop any exercise that sharply increases pain; these are general examples — we’ll customize them for you.)

-Patients with radicular pain from disc bulge or mechanical irritation frequently get symptom relief from a combined plan of manual therapy and exercise.
+Patients with sciatica pain from disc bulge or mechanical irritation frequently get symptom relief from a combined plan of manual therapy and exercise.
 Outcomes are best when treatment is personalized, active, and coordinated with medical care when needed.
 Recent evidence supports using spinal manipulation as one component of a broader rehabilitation plan.
-(PMC)

 Q: How long will sciatica last?

 A: Many cases improve within 4–6 weeks with conservative care; some take longer depending on the cause and severity.
 Persistent or worsening symptoms may require further testing.
-(Mayo Clinic)

 Q: Is surgery necessary?

 A: Most people recover without surgery.
 Surgery is considered when pain or neurologic deficits are severe or when conservative care doesn’t help.
-Recent reviews compare surgical vs non-surgical care case-by-case.
-(BMJ)

 Q: Is chiropractic treatment safe for sciatica?